Pricing to be used as a guideline - rates may fluctuate between weekday and weekends.

 Day 6: Busan (B)

 After breakfast, meet the guide at 9:00am to begin the tour.
 Visit Huinnyeoul Culture Village, noted for its coastal views and artistic atmosphere, and stroll through its picturesque streets.
 Continue to Yeongdo Haenyeo Village, where the culture of female divers is showcased alongside fresh seafood such as sea urchin, sea cucumber, and conch.
 Lunch is served at a local restaurant.
-Explore Jagalchi Market, Korea’s largest seafood market, bustling with vendors and fresh catches.
+Explore Jagalchi Market, Korea’s largest seafood market, bustling with vendors and fresh catches or alternately visit Yongdusan Park & Busan Tower with a rich historical atmosphere and a panoramic view of the city and port.
 Walk through nearby BIFF Square, a centre of film heritage, shopping, and street food.
 Conclude with Gamcheon Culture Village, renowned for its colourful houses, murals, and art-filled alleyways, providing a vivid display of local creativity.

 Day 7: Busan – Seoul (B)